 5.2 All crew members sailing in the regatta will be required to be registered with the organising authority.
 Crew members who do not have an Australian Sailing number will be required to register via SailPass, (https://www.revolutionise.com.au/whitsundaysc/registration/) and will be issued with a regatta pass.
 This pass will be required for access to Whitsunday Sailing Club and regatta social events.
 Refer also to Australian Sailing prescription to RRS 46.

-5.4 No changes to IRC or AMS Certificates will be permitted after 1700 hrs, Thursday 6th August 2020 except as a result of a rating protest or to correct a Rating office error.
+5.4 No changes to IRC or ORC Certificates will be permitted after 1700 hrs, Thursday 10th August 2023 except as a result of a rating protest or to correct a Rating office error.

-5.5 All boats entering in divisions handicapped by performance based handicaps, shall supply, as part of their entry, suitable information to allow the Handicap Committee to allocate a starting handicap.
+5.5 All boats entering in divisions handicapped by performance-based handicaps, shall supply, as part of their entry, suitable information to allow the Handicap Committee to allocate a starting handicap.
 This may be by way of a suitable photo of the entered yacht.
-The information can be sent electronically to firstname.lastname@example.org or by mail to:
+Information can be uploaded to SailSys entry portal via the entry system.

 6 Entry Fees*

-6.4 Note that entry fees include results under one rating, boats racing in the Rating Passage division holding both current IRC and AMS certificates wishing to race under both will pay an additional $200 for both IRC and AMS results.
+6.4 Note that entry fees include results under one rating, boats racing in the Rating Passage division holding both current IRC and ORC certificates wishing to race under both will pay an additional $200 for both IRC and ORC results.

 7 Registration and Schedule of Races

 7.1 The detailed race schedules and courses will be displayed on the web site, and will be described in the Sailing Instructions.
-Charts AUS 825 & AUS 252 cover the racing area and all boats are required to carry paper charts of the area in which they will be sailing.
+Charts AUS 825 & AUS 252 cover the racing area.

 7.2 The racing format will be a combination of round-the-buoys racing in Pioneer Bay, and passage races in Pioneer Bay and through the Whitsunday Passages.
 Multiple races may be held on some days.